 The table below lists all of the drinking water contaminants that we detected during the calendar year of this report.
-The presence of contaminants in the water does not necessarily indicate that the water poses a health risk.
+The presence of contaminants in the water do not necessarily indicate that the water poses a health risk.
 Unless otherwise noted, the data presented in this table is from testing done in the calendar year of the report.
 The EPA or the State requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants do not change frequently.

-Contaminants (units) MCLG MCL Your Water Raı Low nge High Sample Date Violation Typical Source Disinfectants & Disinfection By-Products Haloacetic Acids (HAA5) (ppb) NA 60 1.7 1.7 1.7 8/12/2003 No By-product of drinking water chlorination Chlorine (as Cl2) (ppm) 4 4 0.6 0.46 0.71 No Water additive used to control Microbes TTHMs [Total Trihalomethanes] (ppb) NA 80 11.4 11.4 11.4 8/12/2003 No By-product of drinking water chlorination Inorganic Contaminant S Arsenic (ppb) NA 50 11 10 11 8/12/2003 No Erosion of natural deposits; Runoff from orchards; Runoff from glass and electronics production wastes Fluoride (ppm) 4 4 0.545 0.512 0.545 8/12/2003 No Erosion of natural deposits; Water additive, which promotes strong teeth; Discharge from fertilizer and aluminum factories Radioactive Contaminants Alpha emitters (pCi/L) 0 15 3.2 2.3 3.2 No Erosion of natural deposits Uranium (μg/L) 0 30 3 3 3 No Erosion of natural deposits.
-Your # of Samples Sample Contaminants (units) Inorganic Contaminant MCLG AL Water AL Date Violation Typical Source Copper (ppm) 1.3 1.3 0.08 0 No Erosion of natural deposits; Leaching from wood preservatives; Corrosion of household plumbing systems ppm: parts per million, or milligrams per liter (mg/L)
+Contaminants (units) MCLG MCL Water Low High Date Violation Typical Source Disinfectants & Disinfection By-Products Haloacetic Acids (HAA5) (ppb) NA 60 1.7 1.7 1.7 8/12/2003 No By-product of drinking water chlorination Inorganic Contaminants Arsenic (ppb) NA 50 11 10 11 8/12/2003 No Erosion of natural deposits; Runoff from orchards; Runoff from glass and electronics production wastes Fluoride (ppm) 4 4 0.545 0.512 0.545 8/12/2003 No Erosion of natural deposits; Water additive which promotes strong teeth; Discharge from fertilizer and aluminum factories Radioactive Contaminants Alpha emitters (pCi/L) 0 15 3.2 2.3 3.2 11/3/2004 No Erosion of natural deposits Uranium (μg/L) 0 30 3 3 3 11/3/2004 No Erosion of natural deposits.
+Volatile Organic Contaminants TTHMs [Total Trihalomethanes] (ppb) NA 80 11.4 11.4 11.4 8/12/2003 No By-product of drinking water chlorination Your # of Samples > Sample Exceeds Contaminant(s) (units) MCLG AL Water A L Date AL Typical Source Inorganic Contaminants Copper (ppm) 1.3 1.3 0.08 0 6/17/2004 No Erosion of natural deposits; Leaching from wood preservatives; Corrosion of household plumbing systems Your Range Sample Contaminant(s) (units) MRD MRDLG Water Lo High Date Violation Typical Source Disinfectants & Disinfection By-Products Chlorine (as Cl2) (ppm) 4 4 0.61 NA No Water additive used to control microbes